Josko/ccbot/readme.txt

 !countbans               	display the total number of bans for this realm !delban <name>           	remove a ban from the database for all realms !exit	                 	shutdown ccbot
-!quit	                 	alias to !exit!getclan                 	refresh the internal copy of the clan members list
+!quit	                 	alias to !exit

-!say <text>              	send <text> to battle.net as a chat command !unban <name>            	alias to !delban
+!getclan                 	refresh the internal copy of the clan members list !say <text>              	send <text> to battle.net as a chat command !unban <name>            	alias to !delban
 !version                 	display version information